Interested in Time Trials? First you should read about DE’s.

 Finished?
 Now that you are back we can move into “What is a Time Trial?”

 So an SDR Time Trial is a modified DE with a little bit extra at the end.
 Please note that the competitive nature of the last run session is, like Autocross, against the clock.
 It is NOT wheel-to-wheel racing, even though TT sessions may give that appearance to the uninitiated.
 TT’s can be a stepping stone between DE and Club Racing in SDR.
-However, SDR’s unique TT format attracts broad Porsche TT-exclusive participation you won’t likely find at any other club or in any other PCA Region (we also accept non-Porsche’s at a TT, subject to meeting our tech requirements).
+However, the TT format attracts broad Porsche TT-exclusive participation (we also accept non-Porsche’s at a TT, subject to meeting our tech requirements).
 Typically with 60+ drivers per event who are exclusively Time Trialing (as opposed to Club Racers who choose to TT at a combined TT/CR event), there’s plenty of real competition for those who view Time Trialing as a sport in its own right, not just a stepping stone.

 Click here to see the latest DE & TT Schedule